Pari/GP Reference Documentation HOME Contents - Global index - GP keyboard shortcuts

 %3 = +oo

 The library syntax is GEN gpserprec(GEN x, long v) where v is a variable number.
-Also available is long serprec(GEN x, GEN p), which returns LONG_MAX if x = 0 and the series precision as a long integer.
+Also available is long serprec(GEN x, GEN p), which returns LONG_MAX if x = 0, otherwise the series precision as a long integer.

 This function simplifies x as much as it can.
 Specifically, a complex or quadratic number whose imaginary part is the integer 0 (i.e. not Mod(0,2) or 0.E-28) is converted to its real part, and a polynomial of degree 0 is converted to its constant term.
 Simplifications occur recursively.